Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Related Work

-Measuring performance in these domains can be challenging, as it is often multi-dimensional and may include subjective elements~\cite{forsgren-acm2021}.
-For example, in the context of programming, it is difficult to capture programmer productivity in a single metric.
-However, there are dimensions that are clearly important and should be captured.
-These include the correctness of the code produced and the effort put in by the programmer.
-Therefore, in this study, we focus on capturing performance through metrics such as the number of unit tests passed and the time taken.
+Since correctness of code and effort put in by the programmer are key dimensions of performance, in this study, we focus on capturing performance through metrics such as the number of unit tests passed and the time taken.
 While these metrics may not capture the full complexity of programmer productivity, they do provide valuable insights and can help inform future research on the use of generative models in this context.